5 Iconic Road Cycling Climbs in Italy

 2. Passo Giau

 Possibly the most spectacular mountain pass, the Passo Giau’s lure can tempt any keen road cyclist.
 Even just viewing a photo of the dramatic switchbacks conjures a sense of dogged determination to reach the summit.
-From Selva di Cadore in the South you’ll discover 29 hairpin bends, a thicker treeline and a harder climb.
-Alternatively, you can ride it from Pocol in the North where you will experience less hairpins and a slightly more open climb.
-Importantly, there is no let up on this side.
-They only possible respite are the small wooden bridges that span 50m or so across the river.
+From Selva di Cadore in the south you’ll discover 29 hairpin bends, a thicker treeline and a harder climb.

-If the Passo Giau is on your bucket list, there is no better place to ride it than on the Maratona Dles Dolomites.
-Now in it's 34th year, the sportive is one of the most sought after on the calendar.
-The Maratona features Passo Giau as the 6th climb out of 7 and it's brutal.
+Alternatively, the Maratona Dles Dolomites offers the chance to ride the epic north side on the long route.
+The sportive is one of the most sought after on the calendar and features Passo Giau as the 6th climb out of 7.
 Turning left after a lovely 30km descent, the Giau doesn't ease you in and instead sends you straight up a ramp into the climb.
 It kicks up an average 9.3% gradient for 9.9km and offers virtually no hiding place.
 However, the beautiful landscape is as good a motivator as any.
 The jagged peaks and expansive views acts as a reminder of why us cyclists choose to rise to the challenge in the first place.
-Find out how to ride the Maratona here.

-3. Madonna del Ghissalo
+3. Madonna Del Ghissalo

-The Madonna del Ghisallo is mythical and offers a window to the soul of cycling.
 Travel to Lake Como and you’ll find perched atop a mountain the chapel that bears its name.
 The climb is unremarkable in terms of statistics.
 It's 10km at about 4.5% but it's tough going until the false summit levels the climbing stats out.
 You don't go for the climb though, you ride for what's on top and if Italy stirs the soul, then the Madonna del Ghisallo is at its epicentre.

 The chapel holds a vast array of cycling memorabilia, including bikes, jerseys and a flame in memory of cyclists who’ve passed.
 Notably, Fabio Casartelli’s bike, distorted due to a fatal crash in the 1995 Tour de France, hangs on the wall.
 Even those who aren’t religious feel a sense of awe at being amongst the memories of great cycling champions.